Python3pkg/LoLSync/readme.md

  * Add ability to quit/add more people to check during checking screen
  * Add more game information (queue type
  * Add finished at time xx:xx to end screen
+ * Make compatible with more versions of python3 (ex. subprocess.run instead of call)